koerthawkins/neuroment2/README.md

 ## Description

-This project implements the data generation, network training and inference for instrument detection using a CNN.
+This project implements the data generation, neural network, training and inference for instrument detection using a CNN.

 The CNN comprises a simple, linear model structure.
 For data generation you may use different feature computation algorithms, like mel-frequency spectra or CQTs.
 You can predict the envelopes of different instruments in your own audio files during inference.

+There is also a [pre-trained checkpoint](models/neuroment2_cqt_00125782.model) and some test data in [data/test/](data/test/).

-The documentation of this project is in [docs/neuroment2_haeusler-maier.pdf](docs/neuroment2_haeusler-maier.pdf).
+You may find a more detailed documentation in [docs/neuroment2_haeusler-maier.pdf](docs/neuroment2_haeusler-maier.pdf).

 ## Structure